emwap/signature-paper/paper.md

 # Implementation

-The language is implemented as a combination of a shallow and a deep embedding.
-The shallow embedding (\cref{lst:signature-shallow}), which is also the programmer interface, provides combinators to describe the mapping of a function.
-The deep embedding (\cref{lst:signature-deep}) is interpreted by the compiler to apply the rules.

-By using two separate embeddings it is possible to have a small set of constructs that the compiler has to deal with, while at the same time provide a rich set of combinators to the end user.
-For example, the `exposeLength` function could be implemented purely in terms of simpler constructs.
-This way of combining deep and shallow embeddings has been shown to be very powerful for implementing EDSLs [@svenningsson2013combining].
+The language is implemented as a simple deep embedding (\cref{lst:signature-deep}) on top of which the programmer interface in \cref{lst:signature-shallow} is defined.
+The simplicity of the deep embedding means that the compiler only has a small set of constructs to deal with.
+Still it supports the definition of a richer interface to the user.
+For example, the `exposeLength` function could be implemented entirely in terms of simpler constructs.
+This way of combining a deep embedding with shallow user-facing functions has been shown to be very powerful for implementing EDSLs [@svenningsson2013combining].

-In this paper we show the implementation specialized to the Feldspar language.
-A generalized version of the implementation is provided as part of the `imperative-edsl` library.

 ``` {.haskell .skip #lst:signature-deep style=float caption="Signature Language (deep embedding)"}
 -- | Annotations to place on arguments or result